samryy/puppet/updatemod/README.md

 ## Prerequisites

 I started by this weeks homework assignements by creating a new repository called "Puppet".
-In this repository I will have two folders,one for notes (e.g. homeworks and other necessary notes) and an other folder puppet modules.
+In this repository I will have two folders,one for notes
+(e.g. homeworks and other necessary notes) and an other for folder puppet modules.

+## UPDATE

+All homework assignments are from now on in seperate folders.
+Each folder contains the assignment and the Puppet module.

 The puppet repository was then cloned onto my own computer using command:

 ```git clone https://github.com/sryyppo/puppet.git```.